Ann Li

 Cara continues to check-in on relevant treatments and sets usage reminders and nudges when appropriate, ensuring continued, holistic care.

 Pharmacies are a one-stop shop for personal care and well-being.
 From minor aches and pains and essential medications, to everyday toiletries and snacks, they provide services and products in support of accessible human-centered care.
+We chose CVS Pharmacy specifically due to its dominance as the largest pharmacy chain in the US, reflecting potential to reach and support as many people as possible.

-We were interested in pharmacies as a healthcare-adjacent essential service, situated at the intersection of healthcare & consumer experience.
-This opportunity space aligns with broader trends of around decentralization of healthcare and personal wellness, empowering patient-customers through shifting models of care.
+This opportunity space aligns with broader trends around decentralization of healthcare and personal wellness, empowering patient-customers through shifting models of care.

 Value Proposition